galaxyproject/training-material/topics/assembly/tutorials/vgp_genome_assembly/tutorial.md

     - Log plot: logarithmic transformation of the previous plot.
     - Transformed linear plot: *k*-mer spectra and fitted models: frequency times coverage (y-axis) versus coverage (x-axis).
 This transformation increases the heights of higher-order peaks, overcoming the effect of high heterozygosity.
     - Transformed log plot: logarithmic transformation of the previous plot.
 - **Model**: this file includes a detailed report about the model fitting.
 - **Summary**: it includes the properties inferred from the model, such as genome haploid length and the percentage of heterozygosity.
+It is worth noting that the genome characteristics such as length, error percentage, etc., are based on the GenomeScope2 model, which is the black line in the plot.
+If the model (black line) does not fit your observed data (blue bars), then these estimated characteristics might be very off.
+In the case of this tutorial, the model is a good fit to our data, so we can trust the estimates.

 Now, let's analyze the *k*-mer profiles, fitted models and estimated parameters shown below: